2024’s Worst Cities for Grass Allergies This Summer

 Behind the ranking

 First, we determined the factors (metrics) that are most relevant to rank the Worst Cities for Grass Allergies This Summer.
-We then assigned a weight to each factor based on its importance and grouped those factors into three categories: Allergy Risk, Allergen Severity, and Detection and Treatment.
+We then assigned a weight to each factor based on its importance and grouped those factors into 3 categories: Allergy Risk, Allergen Severity, and Lack of Access to Allergy Care.
 The categories, factors, and their weights are listed in the table below.

-For each of 131 U.S. metro areas, we then gathered data on each factor from the sources listed below the table.
-We selected the metro areas based on their need for lawn mowing and therefore residents’ susceptibility to grass allergies.
+For each of the 378 biggest U.S. cities, we then gathered data on each factor from the sources listed below the table.

-Finally, we calculated scores (out of 100 points) for each metro area to determine its rank in each factor, each category, and overall.
+Finally, we calculated scores (out of 100 points) for each city to determine its rank in each factor, each category, and overall.
 A city’s Overall Score is the average of its scores across all factors and categories.
-The highest Overall Score ranked “Worst” (No. 1) and the lowest “Best” (No. 131).
+The highest Overall Score ranked “Highest Risk” (No. 1) for grass allergies and the lowest “Lowest Risk” (No. 378) for grass allergies.

 Notes: